 4 Detroit Lions who must shine in Week 4 vs. Seattle Seahawks

-If the Lions are going to beat the Seahawks on Monday night, these four guys will have to perform well.
+If the Lions are going to beat the Seahawks on Monday night, these four guys will have to perform at a high level.

 Joe Rondone/The Republic / USA TODAY NETWORK via Imagn Images